 Bat Weight

 The bat’s weight is usually measured in terms of ‘drop,’ which refers to the difference between the bat’s length and weight.
 Here the length is measured in inches, but the weight is in ounces, not pounds.
 So a -8 means that the difference between the bat’s length and weight should be 8.
-In other words, the choice of the right weight also depends on the bat’s length.
+In other words, choosing the right weight depends on the bat’s length.

-Even when you follow these tips, make sure to try the bat out to find out what feels comfortable and what works best for you.
-Choose a bat that makes you feel comfortable, is well-balanced, and gives you total control.
+Even when you follow these tips, try the bat out to find out what feels comfortable and what works best for you.
+Choose a bat that makes you feel relaxed, is well-balanced, and gives you total control.
 Don’t choose a bat that’s too heavy and begins to tire your arms.
 At the same time, you don’t want to have a softball bat that’s so light that you go too fast through the zone.

-There are different associations, which each one having its own bat size regulations.
-It is recommended to follow the rules for the specific association you want to play for.
+There are different associations, each one having its bat size regulations.
+Following the rules for the specific association you want to play for is recommended.

 USA Softball